Mushroom-Daemon/doks/content/docs/3_psych_triggers/additional_triggers.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
 Here's some more stuff to sink your teeth into.
 Get ideas.
 Make you copy that much more badass.
+(ADD EVERYTHING FOR A QUICK REFERENCE)

+#### To do: add the original six or whatever. make this fast and skimmable.

+### These Are My Concessions

+This is my favorite one.

 ### The Feeling of Ownership